Popular Posts

 " He visits me sometimes twice a week. "

-I welcomed the segue as my thoughts flew back many years ago to a run-down barn and a small house on a remote 207 acres in far western Arkansas .
-Dad purchased all this at a bargain price upon his retirement as a truck salesman for the International Harvester Company in Chicago .
+My thoughts flew back to many years ago to a run-down barn and a small house on a remote 207 acres in far western Arkansas .
+Dad had purchased all this at a bargain price upon his retirement as a truck salesman for the International Harvester Company in Chicago .
 For years, we kids and Mom had been hearing Dad say ( while reading his Strout farm catalogue), "I wish we had a little piece of land ."

-Mom often wished for those few precious months her entire family had been together on those
+Mom often wished for those few precious months when her entire family had been together on

-farm- land acres when Lester was quite healthy with his wife and toddler son and I having just
+those farm- land acres when Lester was quite healthy with his wife and toddler son and I , having just

 completed my two years of U.S. Army draft.
 Those months on the "ranch" were filled with

-Mom's Dinner roasts and baked pies ( inspired by her Swedish ancestry) and family strolls with
+Mom's dinner roasts and baked pies ( inspired by her Swedish ancestry) and our family strolls with

 laughter through fields of Lespedeza and Bermuda grass.
-We all enjoyed sharing memories of
+We all enjoyed sharing odd memories of

-our head-strong bull named Rollo and the by a dozen polled Herefords , each named by my mother
+our head-strong bull named Rollo and our dozen polled Herefords , each named by my mother

 and fed by her every morning.